zulip/zulip/docs/production/export-and-import.md

 ./manage.py send_password_reset_email -u username@example.com
 ```

-and then once you're ready, you can email them to everyone using e.g.,
+and then once you're ready, you can email them to everyone using,
+for example:

 ```bash
 ./manage.py send_password_reset_email -r '' --all-users